Thermality of horizon through near horizon instability: a path integral approach: Density of states and the ground state

 Few observations and comments are as follows. \begin{enumerate} \item The renormalized ground state energy (\ref{E6}) is similar in form to that of one dimensional quantum Harmonic oscillator ($E_0^{(HO)} = (1/2)\hbar\omega$). \item Being this as the ground state energy, it can be treated as the minimum energy of the particle.
 Then by (\ref{eqn:near_horizon_hamiltonian}) we have $(xp)_{\textrm{min.}} = \hbar/2$, which is quite consistent with the minimum uncertainty relation. \item The ground state energy can be expressed in terms of Hawking temperature as

 Considering a thermal equilibrium between the particle and the horizon, one finds that $T$ is the temperature of the particle as well.
-This implies that the ground state (or minimum) energy is purely thermal in nature. \end{enumerate}
+This implies that the ground state (or minimum) energy is purely thermal in nature. \end{enumerate} Here, in order to obtain a finite value of the ground state energy (Eq. (\ref{E6})) we have subtracted the divergent part.
+This makes the result finite and meaningful.
+This type of approach has been used earlier in various situations where one removes the \emph{background contribution} to get a finite result.
+But, this argument is speculative and needs further investigation to see the correctness of the argument.